This Code of Conduct was reviewed and updated on January 22, 2024.

 - Honestly self-assessing skill level and respecting safety rules.

-- Complying with local laws, hotel security and law enforcement as well as RollerCon SkateSafe and Management staff instructions at all times.
+- Complying with local laws, hotel security and law enforcement as well as RollerCon SkateSafe and Management staff and Venue Security instructions at all times.

 - If you see something, say something.
 If you have witnessed or experienced any type of harassment or harm at RollerCon, tell someone.
 Make sure that the persons affected are safe or locate someone who can.

 - Never assume personal comments about a person are appropriate or welcome.

 - Never assume physical contact with another is appropriate or welcomed without explicit consent.

 - Foster a safe and healthy sporting and learning environment while interacting in training, competitive, and learning environments.